‘Amazing’: Dwyane Wade’s last game in Miami may have arrived

 “True winner,” Phoenix’s Devin Booker said.

 Wade isn’t 2008 Wade, or Big 3-era Wade, or NBA Finals MVP Wade anymore.
 But he’s still superb, and with a flair for the dramatic — such as the buzzer-beater to top Golden State a few weeks ago.
 He’s been the best Heat player all season.
-It’s hard to imagine how Miami will replace him next season, because he is going to be clearly missed.
+It’s hard to imagine how Miami will replace him, because he is going to be clearly missed.

 But that’s also part of the reason why this season is his last.
 Wade didn’t want to go out as a shell of his former self.
 He wanted to leave the stage with the fans clamoring for more, and that is precisely what has occurred.

-“That’s the sweet part of it, seeing him be able to go off on his own terms, saying when he’s done,” said his former teammate and still-close friend LeBron James of the Los Angeles Lakers.
+“That’s the sweet part of it, seeing him be able to go off on his own terms, saying when he’s done,” James said.
 “Nobody forced him out or did anything of that nature.
 He’s able just to hang it up when he was ready to hang it up and be at peace with it all.”

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports